Ruben Salazar: Career

 Salazar interviewing civilians in Vietnam, 1965.

 After high school, he served in the U.S. Army for two years.
 Salazar attended Texas Western College, graduating in 1954 with a degree in journalism.
 He obtained a job as an investigative journalist at the now-defunct El Paso Herald-Post; at one point he posed as a vagrant to get arrested while he investigated the poor treatment of prisoners in the El Paso jail.
 After his tenure at the Herald-Post, Salazar worked at several California newspapers, including the Santa Rosa Press Democrat.
+Moving south from Santa Ana, California to be a part of the San Francisco News in 1956 to 1957 as a reporter.

 Salazar was a news reporter and columnist for the Los Angeles Times from 1959 to 1970.
 During his career, Salazar became one of the most prominent figures within the Chicano movement.
 He was a foreign correspondent in his early years at the Times, covering the 1965 United States occupation of the Dominican Republic, the Vietnam War, and the Tlatelolco massacre (the latter while serving as the Times bureau chief in Mexico City).

 When Salazar returned to the US in 1968, he focused on the Mexican-American community and the Chicano movement, writing about East Los Angeles, an area largely ignored by the media except for coverage of crimes.
 He became the first Chicano journalist to cover the ethnic group while working in a large general circulation publication.
 Many of his pieces were critical of the Los Angeles government's treatment of Chicanos, particularly after he came into conflict with police during the East L.A. walkouts.
 While reporting for the Times, Salazar forged relationships with members of the Chicano movement, including draft protester Rosalio Muñoz.

 In January 1970, Salazar left the Times to become news director for the Spanish language television station KMEX in Los Angeles.
 At KMEX, he investigated allegations of police officers' planting evidence to implicate Chicanos and the July 1970 police shooting of two unarmed Mexican nationals.
 According to Salazar, he was visited by undercover LAPD detectives who warned him that his investigations were "dangerous in the minds of barrio people."

 During Salazar's time as the news director for KMEX, which is a Spanish-language station since 1962, he became more outspoken on Chicano issues and gave priority to cases that were important to the Chicano Movement.
 This included the killing of the Sánchez cousins by police which brought forth a community-wide protest as well as covering the Chicano Moratorium which ultimately led to his death.